oVirt/ovirt-site/source/feature/detailedquota.html.md

     * reducing the disk limitation of some storage domain

+    * reducing CPU/RAM limitation

     * removing a user from the list of users permitted to use the quota

-    * reducing CPU/RAM limitation

 All the above will not cause a violation.
-However, no one will be able to consume more resources from the quota, and even when resources are released to follow the Quota limitation, no user will be able to exceed the Quota resources again.
+However, no one will be able to consume more resources from the quota.
+Even when resources are released to follow the Quota limitation, no user will be able to exceed the Quota resources again.

 Also, if a user was removed from a list of permitted user it also won't cause a violation.
 However, that user won't be able to use this quota again, unless permitted to.

 #### User Experience

 *   The Administrator will be able to create/edit a Quota using a wizard.
-     The wizard will provide the Administrator to configure Cluster Quota parameters, Storage Quota parameters, and assign Users which will be able to consume the Quota resources.
+    The wizard should allow administrators to configure Cluster Quota parameters, storage Quota parameters, and assign users which will be able to consume the Quota resources.
 *   For supporting definition of Quota per user, the Quota can be cloned.
     Such a clone procedure should copy all the Quota properties except of the name and the description.
 *   Users assigned to the Quota would need a power user permission on the consumable resources (for example when add/edit a VM).
 The wizard should enable automatic addition of these permissions.
     However, no permissions will be removed when removing resources from the Quota, but an alert message will be presented as follow:
     *Attention, Quota resources have been changed.
 Please update the Quota Users permissions on the following resources if needed*.
 *   Note, that the user who created the Quota object would not necessarily have permissions, to consume from it.
     Administrator should also have an aggregated view of defined Quotas vs actual storage space used/free.

 #### Installation/Upgrade